scottbez1/splitflap/README.md

 ![animated rendering](renders/animation.gif)

-The goal is to make a low-cost display that's easy to fabricate at home (e.g. custom materials can be ordered from Ponoko or similar, and other hardware is generally available).
+The goal is to make a low-cost display that's easy to fabricate at home in small/single quantities (e.g. custom materials can be ordered from Ponoko or similar, and other hardware is generally available).

 The 3d model is built using OpenSCAD in `splitflap.scad`